kenduraghav/react-tutorials/translate-app/README.md

 ### Using React Context System

 This is a simple example that uses React context system.

-The React Context systems, helps to share the data between nested components.
+The React Context system, helps to share the data between nested components.
 Unlike props, which is passed to the direct child components.

-From Top to bottom, the context feature, can be used to pass the data to its nested componets.
+From Top to bottom, the context system, can be used to pass the data to its nested componets.

 However, there is a drawback in this feature, comparing _Redux_ lib.
 Passing data between different store components will be hard when using React context System.

 Unlike in Redux, we have a centralized a store and actions from different components can make change of the store data.